 You can issue configuration operations everywhere.
 If you want to make member A the new primary you do not need to invoke the operation on member A. All operations are sent and executed in a coordinated way on all group members.
 Also, this distributed execution of an operation has a different ramification: if the invoking member dies, any already running configuration process continues to run on other members.
 In the unlikely event that the invoking member dies, you can still use the monitoring features to ensure other members complete the operation successfully.

 All members must be online.
-To simplify the migration or election processes and guarantee they are as fast as possible, the group must not contain any member in recovery, otherwise the configuration action is rejected by the member where you issue the statement.
+To simplify the migration or election processes and guarantee they are as fast as possible, the group must not contain any member currently in the distributed recovery process, otherwise the configuration action is rejected by the member where you issue the statement.

 No members can join a group during a configuration change.
 Any member that attempts to join the group during a coordinated configuration change leaves the group and cancels its join process.